 If you see any signs of water entering the unit, there is a good chance it may have failed due to internal corrosion.

-Having an ECU replaced is relatively expensive and can cost you somewhere between $800 to $1800, depending on your make and model of ATV.
+Having an ECU replaced is relatively expensive and can cost you somewhere between $800 and $1800, depending on your make and model of ATV.

 However, depending on the type of damage, it might be possible to have the ECU repaired.